zarf-dev/proposals/0032-support-ipv6/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

 Kubernetes 1.33 has made [NFTables](https://kubernetes.io/blog/2025/02/28/nftables-kube-proxy/) generally available.
 The NFTables designers have made the explicit choice to stop making NodePort services accessible on 127.0.0.1 (https://kubernetes.io/docs/reference/networking/virtual-ips/#migrating-from-iptables-mode-to-nftables).
-NFTables is not enabled by default, however we can expect distros, especially security-focused or performance-oriented distros, to start adopting NFTables by default in the coming months or years.
+NFTables is not enabled by default now, however we can expect security-focused or performance-oriented users to start adopting NFTables in the coming months or years.
 It's important that the Zarf registry will work by default in these distros.

 The current NodePort service solution does not support IPv6 as IPv6 does not enable route_localnet which is required to call NodePort services using [::1] ([#90236](https://github.com/kubernetes/kubernetes/issues/90236#issuecomment-624721859)).
 There is a mandate ([wayback machine link because white house site is flaky ATM](https://web.archive.org/web/20250116092323/https://www.whitehouse.gov/wp-content/uploads/2020/11/M-21-07.pdf)) for government agencies to migrate to IPv6 single stack by end of fiscal year (FY) 2025.
 Given how often Zarf is used in government environments it's important IPv6 is enabled.
 TODO: are IPV6 addresses free in some cloud environments like AWS?

 The NodePort solution does not work by default on certain distros such as talos and OpenShift (I need to verify that openshift works with the hostport solution).

 The registry proxy solution comes with security advantages.
 The registry will only be accessible from within the cluster or the loopback address on the node.
-This is an advantage over the NodePort solution where the registry is accessible externally to anyone who can connect a node.
-Additionally, we will secure the call from socat to the registry with TLS.
-This way the only unencrypted traffic from the registry is from the kubelet to the proxy, and is exclusively on the host.
+This is an advantage over the NodePort solution where the registry is accessible externally to anyone who can connect to a node.
+Additionally, we will secure the call from the proxy to the registry with mTLS.
+This way the only unencrypted traffic during a call to the registry is from the kubelet to the proxy, and therefore never leave the host.

 ### Goals

 * Create a simple way for users to initialize Zarf with the internal registry in a cluster using IPv6 or NFTables.
+* Encrypt all cross-network traffic to the registry over mTLS

 ### Non-Goals